395t/review-assignments/_summaries/dosovitskiy2020an_1.md

 ---

 Traditionally, computer vision problems were attempted with CNN architectures, however, due to the success of Transformers with NLP tasks, this paper experiments with applying Transformers to computer vision problems.
+The advantage of this is that transformers require much less computational resources than CNN architectures during training.

 This is done by dividing the images into patches which are then flattened and transformed into a sequence of linear embeddings.
 Positional information is retained by adding positional embeddings to the patch embeddings.